Gas Hob Spare Parts Identification Help

 If, for example, a gas tap leaks inside the hob the gas can build up in there and, as soon as it gets a spark...
 BANG!

 We see, almost on a weekly basis, the malleable connection at the back fitted incorrectly and left leaking by "fitters" these leak and are a danger.
-In fact, when we get a report of a newly or recently installed gas hob leaking we just assume that this is the issue.
+In fact, when we get a report of a newly or recently installed gas hob leaking we just assume that this is the issue, it's that commonplace on new installs.

 The point it, it's too dangerous to take risks with if you don't know what you're doing and have the proper equipment and knowledge to properly ensure that the appliance is safe to use.
 It is certainly not worth the potential risk to life and limb to save a few pounds fitting a spare part yourself.

-Therefore, we can and do sell gas carrying spare parts, but only to people that can produce the relevant Gas Safe identification as we don't want to live with anyone being injured or worse on our conscience.
+Therefore, we can and do sell gas carrying spare parts but we don't want to live with anyone being injured or worse on our conscience.
+If you don't think you can do it or you're not confident in dealing with this sort of thing out advice is, don't.

 If you are working on the internal of the hob do be careful as on some models you cannot lift the hop top without breaking the gas supply.
 This isn't common, but worth noting.
-If you get any resistance trying to lift the hob top, stop and call a qualified engineer.
+If you get any resistance trying to lift the hob top, stop and call a qualified engineer if you are unsure.

 Also, if you are inside, make sure that the power is off before you start!